 Peart recently returned to the studio to record his first instructional video, focussing on his new-found technique and how he used it in creating Test for Echo .
 He also recently consummated his long-time literary aspirations by publishing his first book.
 “The Masked Rider“, he tells me, “is built around a cycling trip I took in Cameroon, with any number of tangents based on the experiences I had there.
 The nice thing about travel writing is that it encompasses anything you damn well want to throw in there.
 So I like that aspect of it: It’s loose and I can go off into essays and little rants about any subject that appeals to me.”

 One of Peart’s favorite current rants centers around what he sacrilegiously calls the Inert-net: “I’ve become the Salman Rushdie of the Internet lately” he laments (half-heartedly), “because I dare to make fun of it.
 I’m not a Luddite or anything, but I do see the limitations of the thing.
 I mean, the World Wide Web?
 Really now, that’s a joke.
-More than half the countries in Africa have no Internet connections at all–not even the governments have them!
-So all the hype’s just a joke to me . . . or I guess I can’t call it a joke ’cause that’s like making fun of religion, and I get excoriated for that.”
+More than half the countries in Africa have no Internet connections at all — not even the governments have them!
+So all the hype’s just a joke to me.
+Or I guess I can’t call it a joke because that’s like making fun of religion, and I’ll get excoriated for that.”

-Peart and his band-mates are also inviting excoriation from music industry and promotions types this year, as the long-time arena openers have finally decided to tour in an “Evening With” format, i.e. sans opening act.
+Peart and his band-mates are also inviting excoriation from music industry and promotions types this year, as the long-time arena openers have finally decided to tour in an “Evening With Rush” format, i.e. sans opening act.
 “We’ve resisted that approach for many years”, Peart explains, “because our route to the big-time was as an opening act, and we know how important that can be for a band without radio and media exposure.
 But we decided it would be great for our audience to finally get more scope in our shows.
-For example, “2112” has never been played live in its entirety because we were still opening a lot of shows back then; we were playing 40 minutes a night and we couldn’t really give 20 minutes of that to one piece.
-We have an abridged version, but we just finally decided that we wanted to do it all.
+For example, the suite from 2112 has never been played live in its entirety because we were still opening a lot of shows back when it came out.
+We were playing 40 minutes a night and we couldn’t really give 20 minutes of that to one piece.
+We have an abridged live version, but we just finally decided that we wanted to do it all.
 Having more time gave us the scope to do things like that, plus give a really nice sampling of the new album.”